Online Percentage Calculator – Fast & Free

 What Is a Percentage?

 A percentage is a fraction where the denominator is always 100, that’s the whole idea.
 Fifty out of 100 is 50%.
 One in 10 is also 10%, because 1/10 and 10/100 are the same proportion just written differently.
-The word comes from the Italian per cento, meaning “for a hundred,” and the % symbol is thought to have emerged from scribes shortening cento repeatedly in handwritten ledgers over centuries, until the abbreviation took on a life of its own, and that’s the foundation every percentage calculator is built on.
+The word comes from the Italian per cento, meaning “for a hundred,” and the % symbol is thought to have emerged from scribes shortening cento repeatedly in handwritten ledgers over centuries, until the abbreviation took on a life of its own.

 Understanding the Concept